The Professional Development Recognition Programme (PDRP) is a significant initiative for nurses in New Zealand.

 - Feedback: Formal feedback will be documented as “assessor’s comments” and returned with the portfolio.

-- PDRP Helpful Hints Guide (RN)
+- PDRP Helpful Hints Guide (RN) (external link)

-- EN self-assessments suggestions with NC indicators
+- EN self-assessments suggestions with NC (external link) indicators (external link) (external link)

 After the Assessment